quantumgardener/qg.blog/content/notes/Organising digital knowledge across multiple systems.md

   - "[[The Garden Shed]]"
 datetime: 2024-03-11T00:00:00
 ---
 Digital knowledge comes at us in all forms and it can be a challenge to manage.
-This note describes how I manage information in my [[Quartz/notes/Personal knowledge management]] system.
+This note describes how I manage information in my [[Personal knowledge management]] system.

 > [!success] My system works when...
 > - I am easily able to find something I've saved